AdobeDocs/campaign-web.en/help/v8/audience/manage-services.md

 >title="Create and manage services"
 >abstract="Use Adobe Campaign to create and monitor your services such as newsletters, and to check the subscriptions or unsubscriptions to these services.
 Subscriptions only apply to email and SMS delivery."

-Use Adobe Campaign web to manage and create your services such as newsletters, and to check the subscriptions or unsubscriptions to these services.
+Use Adobe Campaign Web to manage and create your services such as newsletters, and to check the subscriptions or unsubscriptions to these services.

 >[!NOTE]
 >